iXab3r/EyeAuras.Wiki/scripting/sandbox.md

 ---
 title: Sandbox
-description: An explanation of the sandbox where scripts are executed, its purpose, and the basic functionalities it provides.
+description: An overview of the sandbox feature, its purpose, and functionality in scripting.
 published: true
 date: 2024-02-20T19:26:43.431Z
-tags: sandbox, logging, sleep method, dependency injection
+tags: sandbox, scripting, code execution, logging, dependency injection
 editor: markdown
 dateCreated: 2024-02-20T19:26:43.431Z
 ---

 # What Is It Exactly?
-The sandbox is where your scripts run.
-From a code perspective, it's a class that all user scripts inherit from and have some level of control over.
+A sandbox is a tool where your scripts are executed.
+From a code perspective, it's a class that serves as the base for all user scripts, providing a level of control over them.

 # Why Is It Needed?
-### Stores **state** between runs
+### Preserves **State** Between Executions
-When you create a property or service, draw an image on the screen, or recognize text, the sandbox saves and reuses data from previous runs to avoid redundant creations.
-This improves performance and simplifies script writing.
+When you create a property or service, draw an image on the screen, or recognize text, the sandbox saves and reuses data from previous executions to avoid redundant operations.
+This enhances performance and simplifies script writing.

-### Cleans up after the script
+### Cleans Up After the Script
-When a script finishes its job, it's good practice to clean up - free up memory, erase screen messages, etc. However, nobody likes cleaning up, so let robots do it for us.
-Yet, not everything created by scripts can be cleaned up automatically.
+When a script finishes its task, it's good practice to clean up - free up memory, clear screen messages, etc. Since nobody likes cleaning up, let robots handle it for us.
+However, not everything created by scripts can be cleaned automatically.
 This will be covered in a separate article on resource management.
 ![e0219e2e257a9878d5b6b2323dcb9c37.jpg](/assets/e0219e2e257a9878d5b6b2323dcb9c37.jpg =x200)

-### Provides a set of basic functionalities
+### Provides a Set of Basic Functionality
-To make life easier, every script comes with a default set of basic services - the ability to write logs, work with program files, etc. However, to avoid accumulating unnecessary weight, this functionality is very limited.
-It is assumed that the user uses the `GetService<>` method to add any necessary capabilities to the script.
+To simplify scripting, every script comes with a default set of basic services - logging capabilities, file operations, etc. However, to avoid unnecessary complexity, this functionality is very limited.
+It's expected that users use the GetService<> method to add any required capabilities to the script.
 More on this below.

-# What's in the Code
+# What's in the Code?
 Let's explore the methods and properties present in any script.

 ## Logging
 ```csharp
 IFluentLog Log { get; }
 ```
-Almost every script needs to provide some feedback at some point - current variable values, debug messages, etc.
+Most scripts need to provide feedback at some point - current variable values, debug messages, etc.
-`Log` handles this.
-It allows you to write messages to program log files or the `Event Log` window.
+`Log` handles this by allowing messages to be written to program log files or the `Event Log` window.
-Each log line has one of the following **levels**: **Debug**, **Info**, **Warn**, **Error**.
-The higher the level, the more important the message, with **Error** being the most critical.
-In the `Event Log`, you can adjust which level of messages to display.
-By default, it shows **Info** and above.
+Each log entry has one of the following **levels**: **Debug**, **Info**, **Warn**, **Error**.
+The higher the level, the more critical the message, with **Error** being the most crucial.
+You can adjust which level of messages to display in the `Event Log`, defaulting to **Info** and above.

 ```csharp
 Log.Info("Hello!");